Photo & recipe by Romanian Food for Foreigners

 2. Spread some of the fillings on the pancake, spreading it quite thinly, from top to bottom, but not out to the sides too much.

 3. Fold both sides in (fold about 2-3cm over on each side) and then roll the pancake up from the bottom to the top (thus trapping the sides you’ve just folded over to prevent the filling from leaking out when you cook them).

 4. Repeat until you’re out of pancakes or filling.

 5. Heat some oil in a frying pan, needs to be about 1cm of oil (of whatever kind, but sunflower or dripping is most commonly used).
 Make sure the oil is hot, but not smoking.
 If it’s not hot enough, the pancakes will absorb loads of oil which makes them soggy, oily, and unpleasant.

 6. Beat the eggs for the crispy coating together and pour them into a shallow dish.

 8. Dip each pancake into the egg to coat it well, then roll them in the breadcrumbs until thoroughly coated, then pop them into the frying pan with the hot oil.

-9. Fry them evenly all over and remove to a plate with some kitchen paper on it to drain off any excess oil.
+9. Fry them evenly all over and remove them to a plate with some kitchen paper on it to drain off any excess oil.

-10. Arrange them nicely on the serving plates and just before serving, drizzle on some sauce of your chose, but don’t pour on too much on the top or they’ll go soggy.
+10. Arrange them nicely on the serving plates and just before serving, drizzle on some sauce of your choice, but don’t pour on too much on the top or they’ll go soggy.
 Garnish with herbs and serve.